Last updated: 01/12/2025

 At Mercer New Zealand, we take our Sustainable Investment Policy into account when managing our investments, believing that sustainable investment approaches are consistent with an objective to create and preserve long-term investment capital, where relevant and aligned with achieving investment objectives.

-Our Sustainable Investment Policy is informed by our global philosophy and principles, updated in 2024 here, and our local experience implementing and evolving our sustainable investment approach for over a decade.
+Our Sustainable Investment Policy is informed by our global philosophy and principles, link here, and our local experience implementing and evolving our sustainable investment approach for over a decade.

 We have principles to guide our implementation approach, summarised into four techniques: